Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

 - The psychological injury occurred during the course of your employment, or

-- Your work was a significant contributing factor
+- Your work was the main contributing factor

 - Meeting with you and your family to gain a detailed understanding of your situation